lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     *PROMISE did collect food frequency questionnaires, however this was done at the 3rd year visit while the fatty acids where measured at the baseline visit.
-    So while we could technically use this data to help understand the data, we could also obtain inaccurate or biased results because of the time delay.
+    So while we could technically use these dietary intake data to help understand the fatty acid data, we could also obtain inaccurate or biased results because of the time separation.
-    We therefore decided to not analyze this data. {{run analysis and mention it here}}*
+    We therefore decided to not analyze this data. {{maybe run analysis and mention it here?}}*

 3. Also, the discussion should mention and consider that blood samples were acquired after an overnight fast.
 Does fasting/fed state impact the correlation